prprprus/softest/README.md

 ## Contribution

-Thank you for your interest in the softest, your help and contribution are very valuable, welcome star, fork, submit issue or PR.
+Thank you for your interest in the softest, your help and contribution are very valuable, please star, fork, submit issue or PR.

 ## License